joeytwiddle/significant-white-space/README.md

 - Since indentation is required to create curlies `{` `}`, if you attempt to create a class or function (or any block) with an empty body, you had better add an indented dummy line too (e.g. a comment) or you won't get curlies (and with SCI you will get a semicolon).

+- In Javascript, object and function definitions sometimes end with `};`.
+When semicolon removal/injection is disabled, both these tokens will be stripped for the sws, and the semicolon will *not* be re-introduced on curling.
+However the semicolon can be retained by wrapping the definition in brackets, leaving a third symbol on the last line: `} );`

 - I have not thought about how one would declare a typedef struct.
-I suppose that might work fine.
+That should work fine, although the final outer text will get pushed onto its own line after the closing `}`.

 Let's also critique the sync algorithm: